Symmetry protected topological phases under decoherence: Introduction

 \section{Introduction}

 With rapid progress in various quantum simulator platforms, the study of quantum many-body states in noisy intermediate-scale quantum (NISQ) platforms has emerged as an active area of research, attracting growing interest from both the condensed matter and quantum information communities.
 In particular, various exotic quantum states have been realized in these platforms~\cite{scar2017, earlyToric, SPT2019, KZ2019, googleToric, SL2021, TimeCrystal}, demonstrating the possibility of realizing and manipulating quantum matter in near-term quantum devices.
-Among them, symmetry-protected topological (SPT) \cite{Gu0903.1069, Chen1008.3745, Pollmann0909.4059} phases are of great importance since the SPT states provide a class of non-trivially entangled quantum systems that can be realized in the NISQ platforms, and they are also relevant to measurement-based quantum computation and state preparation~\cite{1Dcluster_GHZ, 2Dcluster, 2Dcluster_toric, 3dCluster_fracton1, 3dCluster_fracton2, Stephen2017, Raussendorf2019, NatMeasurement, NatRydberg,CSScode, CSScode2, ClusterCSS, Lu2022, Lee2022, Zhu2022, nonAbelianNat, nonAbelianNat2}.
-However, despite the fact that quantum decoherence of various types inevitably occurs in nature, most theoretical studies have been focusing on the {\it pure} SPT states, except for a few~\cite{statTI, statTI2, MaWang2022}.
-Therefore, it is timely to ask what defining features of this highly interesting class of topological quantum phases can be identified under the presence of decoherence.
+Among them, symmetry-protected topological (SPT) \cite{Gu0903.1069, Chen1008.3745, Pollmann0909.4059} phases are of great importance since the SPT states provide a class of non-trivially entangled quantum systems that can be realized in the NISQ platforms.
+Furthermore, they are relevant to important quantum information processing tasks, such as measurement-based quantum computation and state preparation~\cite{1Dcluster_GHZ, 2Dcluster, 2Dcluster_toric, 3dCluster_fracton1, 3dCluster_fracton2, Stephen2017, Raussendorf2019, NatMeasurement, NatRydberg,CSScode, CSScode2, ClusterCSS, Lu2022, Lee2022, Zhu2022, nonAbelianNat, nonAbelianNat2}.
+However, despite the fact that quantum decoherence of various types inevitably occurs in nature, most theoretical studies on information theoretic properties have been focusing on the {\it pure} SPT states.
+Although various extensions of the notion of topological phases to mixed states have been explored in the past~\cite{statTI, statTI2, Kimchi1710.06860, Groot2021, MaWang2022, TO_thermal, TI_open1, TI_open2,TI_open3}, a general definition and diagnosis of symmetry protected topological ensembles (SPT ensemble) is still lacking and the discussions have not been extended to understand information-theoretic capacity of underlying topological states.
+Therefore, it is timely to ask what defining features of this highly interesting class of topological quantum phases can be identified under the presence of decoherence at a microscopic scale, a non-unitary perturbation prevalent in quantum devices.